• Skip to primary navigation

 Pork meatballs:

-• Remove the crust from the bread and soak the bread in some cold water.
-Squeeze it well and add it to the bowl.
+• Soak the bread: Remove the crust from the bread and soak the bread in a little cold water.
+Squeeze it lightly and add it to the bowl.

-• Add the grated garlic, ground pork, egg, parsley, thyme, about ยฝ teaspoon salt (to taste) and pepper.
-Mix well with your hand, form small meatballs.
-Wet your hands from time to time, it works better.
-Press the meatballs slightly to make them flatter.
+• Meatball mixture: Add the garlic, ground pork, egg, parsley, thyme, about ยฝ teaspoon salt (to taste), and pepper.
+Mix well with your hand, and form small meatballs.
+Wet your hands from time to time; it works better.

 Notes

-1. Use as much sauce as needed, it depends on how many leftover meatballs you have.
+1. Quick version: Use as much sauce as needed; it depends on how many leftover meatballs you have.

 Nutrition